Camyo4650/TND/README.md

 # Warmongers
 A game.

 The premise of the game is to be able to choose a class to play as.
+Players can then choose what mode of warfare they desire to play, ranging from dozens of styles.
+Scoring system will be based on flagpoints.

 Classes:
 Light